 Continuing the Commitment… In 2004, COMP sat its first group of students in what was known as the Northwest Track (NWT).
 This program took 30 students from the northwest into the COMP class in Pomona, California and returned them to northwest teaching sites for their third year required clerkships.
 The NWT program has evolved into what is now COMP-Northwest.

 COMP-Northwest is situated in a 54,000 square foot, state of the art facility in Lebanon, Oregon, and located on the fast growing Samaritan Health Sciences Campus.
-The second academic year is now underway with a total of nearly 215 students.
-Many of these students are from the northwest and will complete their training in the northwest to serve the people of the northwest, but representatives of the class come from all corners of the United States COMP-Northwest is not a new school; it is an opportunity for a little over 100 students per year to benefit from COMP's 36 years of curricular success.
+The fifth academic year is now underway with a total of nearly 475 students.
+In June of this year COMP-Northwest graduated their first class of 100 students.
+Many of these students are from the northwest and will complete their training in the northwest to serve the people of the northwest, but representatives of the class come from all corners of the United States COMP-Northwest is not a new school; it is an opportunity for a little over 100 students per year to benefit from COMP's 38 years of curricular success.
 Come join us and become an important part of the future of health care delivery in the northwest.

 Doctors of Osteopathic Medicine (DO) see patients, prescribe medications, perform surgeries, and deliver babies, and prescribe medicine in hospitals, medical centers and offices across the United States and overseas.
 Whether they are primary care providers or specialists, DOs use all the tools of standard tools of modern medicine, but also have additional therapeutic modalities with which to care for their patients.